 Writing from the Deeper Self

-If this is your situation, the remedy is close at hand.
 Writing from the Deeper Self is a way of listening your writing into being.
-In this holistic, whole-person approach, you do get the job done; but not in a "get-it-done" way.
-Here, the process is not only as important as the product — it is essential to the product.
-Your deep writing has treasures to deposit on your shores, nourishments that can feed humanity as well as you.
+In this holistic approach, the process is not only as important as the product — it is essential to the product.
+And if you’re called to do it, it’s essential that you do it.
+Your depths have treasures to deposit on your shores, nourishments that can feed humanity as well as you.

 “Writing with Naomi is an experience that will stretch the soul.
 Her quest is to pull out of her protégé the inner core of truth that lurks there, always elusive, but a many-splendored jewel once found.”— Rebecca A. Field, Author, To Choose the Fire of the Cosmos.
 Foreword by H. H. The Dalai Lama